Yaito/who-life-expectancy-prediction/README.md

-# who-life-expectancy-prediction
+# Life expectancy prediction
-Analysis and construction of a model that takes WHO data to predict life expectancy based on region and different social and economic input
+## Overview
+The goal of this project is to do an analysis of public health data from the World Health Organization (WHO) to answer key questions regarding global life expectancy trends and the construction of a model capable of predicting life expectancy based on country, social, economic characteristics, vaccines coverage, and many others features.

+## Use Case Understanding

+## Data Understanding

+## Model and Evaluation

+## Conclusion